HackYardo/VastGo/readme.md

   - [ ] [1000-Volt-Go](https://senseis.xmp.net/?ElectricGo)
   - [ ] [Neurotic Go](https://senseis.xmp.net/?NeuroticGo)
   - **Be careful**: not the same as [kahv](https://go.kahv.io/) and can be played by KataGo
+- not merely Go
-  - [ ] Five In A Row, not merely Go
+  - [ ] Five In A Row
-  - [ ] Chess, not merely Go board and stones
+- not merely Go board and stones
+  - [ ] Chess
 ## How to run "board.jl"?
 1. download and install [julia](https://julialang.org/)
 2. run julia in your cmd/shell/terminal and you will enter julia-REPL mode